-If you’re a man born before 6 April 1951 or a woman born before 6 April 1953, then you might be entitled to an Additional State Pension on top of your basic State Pension.
+If you’re a man born before 6 April 1951 or a woman born before 6 April 1953, then you might be entitled to an Additional State Pension (also known as State Earnings-Related Pension Scheme or SERPS) on top of your basic State Pension.
 This is usually paid automatically with your basic State Pension if you qualify for it, unless you’ve previously chosen to contract out of it.
-The amount you’ll get depends on the number of years you paid National Insurance for, your earnings, and whether you topped up your basic State pension (which it was only possible to do between 12 October 2015 and 5 April 2017), but the maximum you can get in addition to your basic state pension in the 2019/20 tax year is £176.41 a week.
+The amount you’ll get depends on the number of years you paid National Insurance for, your earnings, and whether you topped up your basic State pension (which it was only possible to do between 12 October 2015 and 5 April 2017), but the maximum you can get in addition to your basic state pension is £180.31 a week in the 2021/22 tax year.

 Again, you can find out how much you might be able to get from the Additional State Pension by requesting a State Pension statement.

-If you did contract out of the Additional State Pension, then when you retire, you’ll get a contracted-out pension from your employer’s workplace pension scheme.
+Before April 2016, it was possible for employees to contract out of the Additional State Pension.
+This meant paying lower or redirected National Insurance contributions over the years and effectively accepting lower or zero Additional State Pension as a result.
+If you did contract out of the Additional State Pension, then when you retire, you’ll instead get a contracted-out pension from your employer’s workplace pension scheme.
 This is typically the same as or more than you would have got if you didn’t contract out, although the actual amount you’ll get will depend on how your pension has performed.

 Your State Pension is paid to you before any tax is taken off (this is known as being paid gross).
-The amount you can earn tax-free each year, known as your personal allowance, is £12,500 for the 2019/20 tax year, meaning that if the State Pension is your only source of income, you won’t have to pay any tax on it.
+The amount you can earn tax-free each year, known as your personal allowance, is £12,500 in the 2021/22 tax year, meaning that if the State Pension is your only source of income, you won’t have to pay any tax on it.